Yeabsiraty/Hotel-Php-Website/README.md

-This is a simple hotel website developed using php and xampp server
+This is a simple hotel website developed using HTML,CSS,JAVA_SCRIPT and PHP